Bynder/gathercontent-wordpress-plugin/readme.txt

 3. Map individual fields to a huge range of places in WordPress.

 == Changelog ==

+= 2.3.0 =
+* Updated GatherContent API requests to match current API version and minor UI updates for WP 3.8

 = 2.2.1 =
 * Added check to makesure cURL is enabled